(Last Updated on : 19/04/2019)

 and Jhelum River

 .
-A glimpse into the map of India will show how these rivers unite together before finally merging the in the Indus River
+These rivers unite together before finally merging the in the Indus River

-in the south-west and foothills of the Western Himalaya in the north-east having a total covered distance, of hardly 300 m.
-Interestingly, these rivers have turned the plain of country's northern region pretty productive and it now bears the testimony of the densest systems of irrigation canals.
+.
+These rivers have turned the Plains of Northern India pretty productive and it now bears the testimony of the densest systems of irrigation

-The Sutlej Basin is situated in the west of the Northern plains covering both Haryana Punjab, as well as parts of Chandigarh
+The Sutlej Basin is situated in the west of the Northern plains covering Haryana, Punjab, as well as parts of Chandigarh

-, a tributary of Sutlej, adjoins the river at Harike.
-In the Sutlej Basin, crops like Wheat, sugarcane
+.
+Beas, a tributary of Sutlej, adjoins the river at Harike.
+In the Sutlej Basin, crops

 are cultivated.
 Rice and wheat, 2 of the major crops are supplied from here, to the rest of the country.